Labour laws in Argentina include:

 Payment in full of the dismissal month

-In the month of the dismissal, the employee is entitled to receive the full salary regardless of the fact that he or she rendered services for a shorter period.
+In the month of dismissal, the employee is entitled to receive the full salary regardless of the fact that he or she rendered services for a shorter period.
 This amount is not subject to a cap, or to social security contributions or withholdings, but is subject to income tax payable by the employee.
 The amount of the payment depends on the day of termination.

 Compensation for unpaid holiday

-Remuneration (salary and thirteenth salary)
+Remuneration (salary and 13th month's salary)

 The employee is also entitled to receive remuneration corresponding to the proportional part of the year worked.
-In this regard, the employee must receive a salary corresponding to the days effectively worked during the month of the dismissal and the proportional part of the thirteenth salary corresponding to the part of the year worked.
+In this regard, the employee must receive a salary corresponding to the days effectively worked during the month of dismissal and the proportional part of the 13th salary corresponding to the part of the year worked.
 The amount of the salary depends on the day of termination.

 Dismissal for cause